John and Donna by Sandra Pinner

 always happy and smiling.

-I think back to those days and see,
+I think back to those days and remember,

 "At 57 years of age,

-she is at the peak of a her career as a dance and performing arts teacher, and also
+Donna is at the peak of a her career as a dance and performing arts teacher.
+She is also

 opportunity to work with her.